jmyerston/NEReus/README.md

 The category **LANGUAGE** includes terms that denote both languages and the dialects of any language.

-### PLACE
+### GPE and LOC

-As **PLACE** are annotated the names of any localities including continents, nations, empires, city-states, mountains, caves, rivers, and so on.
-However, *ethnonyms* that are used to denote places are annotated as **GROUP** to avoid inconsistencies in the annotation schema.
-For instance, in a sentence like "The messenger went to the Egyptians",  Egyptians is labeled as **GROUP**.
+As **GPE** are annotated the names of any cities, nations, empires, city-states, while the label **LOC** are used to annotate mountains, caves, bodies of water, and any location that is not a city, nation, or empire.
+Note that *ethnonyms*, like *Athenians*, that are used to denote places are annotated as **NORP** to avoid inconsistencies in the annotation schema.
+For instance, in a sentence like "The messenger went to the Egyptians",  Egyptians is labeled as **NORP** and not **GPE**, although 'Egyptians' here denotes Egypt.

 ### PERSON

 The label person is applied to proper names or substantivized adjectives that denote individuals.
-For the latter case see above under **GROUP**.
+For the latter case see above under **NORP**.